Kragrathea/pgcode/README.md

 You may have to enable [octoprint_compat] in moonraker.conf file.

-# Manually setting server via URL parameter (not recommended)
+# Manually setting server via URL parameter

 If your server is located on another machine or isn't being detected you can specifiy it on the command line like this: